| How lying marketers sold Roe v. Wade to

 into the amniotic sac) of saline, prostaglandin, urea, or another agent

+designed to kill the unborn baby.
 "Saline abortions have to be done in the hospital

 because of complications that can arise," says OB/GYN staffer Debra Henry.